WheteThunger/TechTreeControl/README.md

 ## How it works

 It is not possible to customize the vanilla tech tree UI, but this plugin is able to detect when a player clicks on the "Unlock", "No Path" or "Can't Afford" buttons, in order to allow or disallow the unlock based on configurable criteria in this plugin.
+When a player is prevented from unlocking a blueprint, a message will be printed to them in chat informing them of the reason and whether the blueprint can be skipped.

 ## Permissions